Home/Blog/Circuit Breaker/System Design Advanced: Security, Rate Limiting, and Reliability

 A circuit breaker's core data structure is a sliding window counter โ€” a ring buffer of the last N request outcomes.
 Each completion (success or failure) is written into the current slot.
 The window slides periodically and the oldest slot is discarded.

-When error_rate crosses the threshold (commonly 50%), the state transitions to OPEN and all requests short-circuit without touching the downstream service.
+The error rate is computed as the ratio of failures to total calls within the window.
+When this ratio crosses the configured threshold โ€” commonly 50% โ€” and the minimum call count floor has been met, the breaker transitions to the OPEN state.
 The half-open probe is a time-delayed single request that asks "is it safe to close again?" without flooding a recovering service.

 Bulkhead internals are simpler: a bounded ThreadPoolExecutor per service tier.
 Calls exceeding the pool queue depth are rejected immediately with a BulkheadFullException rather than queueing indefinitely.